-The Wheeler Institute for Business and Development (Wheeler Institute) is a platform for business thinkers, policymakers, NGOs and academics to come together to share successes and find new solutions to some of the world’s most intractable development challenges.
+Our events bring together world class business leaders, policymakers, NGOs and academics to share successes and find new solutions to some of the world’s most intractable development challenges.

 At our events, business people, academics, NGOs and policy makers will forge new partnerships, learn from each other and identify how to adopt and scale up interventions that have been shown to improve lives.